theMakersOrg/theMakersWebsiteV2/src/pages/landing/index.md

         Filler, Filler, Filler, Filler, Filler, Filler, Filler, Filler, Filler, manner.
   heading: What we offer
-  description: >
+  description:
     p1: >
       TheMakers.org is Cairns only dedicated makerspace, we have a range of advanced manufacturing equipment available for use, such as Laser cutters, CNC machines, specialised 3D printers, etc.
     p2: >
-    Every Thursday "Open Night" - come along and get a tour of the facilities and meet some of our local makers.
+      'Every Thursday "Open Night" - come along and get a tour of the facilities and meet some of our local makers.
 Starts at 5:30pm and goes until late.
-Feel free to bring a project as this is a hands on event.
+Feel free to bring a project as this is a hands on event. '
-    p3: >
+    p3:
       We can offer training in how to prepare digital files for use on this equipment and can get you started using them is a safe and practial way, whether you are an engineer or an artist we can get you up and running.
-    p4: >
+    p4:
       The heart of the makerspace is the people, the skills, experience and willingness to share is what our community is all about.
 Whether you want to learn something new or are looking for some local expertise to help complete a project we can help.
-    p5: >
+    p5:
       If you are looking to bring a new idea or product to market we have a range of equipment and skills that can get you across the line.
 Some of the services available include app/website building, electronics design and manufacture, product design and prototyping.

 main:
   heading: Great coffee with no compromises